Euro sails to 4-1/2-month high on trade and growth prospects

 LONDON, Dec 30 (Reuters) - The euro hit a 4-1/2-month high on Monday as optimism over U.S.-China trade relations and the global growth outlook knocked demand for dollars.

-Thin end-of-year volumes exacerbated the broad weakness in the greenback, which has seen it dip for three straight sessions and on Friday suffer its biggest one-day fall since June.
+Thin end-of-year volumes exacerbated the broad weakness in the U.S. currency, which dipped for three straight sessions and on Friday suffered its biggest one-day fall since June.

-Investor sentiment, which has discouraged buying of the dollar as a safe haven, was boosted during Asian hours when China's central bank unveiled a measure to help lower borrowing costs and boost flagging economic growth.
-Investors also cheered a report forecasting that China's 2019 retail sales would be up 8%.
+Improving investor sentiment, which has discouraged buying of the dollar as a safe haven, was further boosted when China's central bank unveiled a measure to help lower borrowing costs and boost economic growth.
+Investors also cheered a report forecasting an 8% rise in China's 2019 retail sales.

-With Friday's loss, the index's gains for the year have shrunk to around 0.6%.
+With Friday's loss, the index's gains for the year have shrunk to around 0.7% -- the weakest annual rise for the dollar since 2013.

-The greenback was also on the backfoot against the Japanese yen, losing 0.3% to 109.17 JPY=EBS.

 "The main drivers of the weaker dollar have likely been risk appetite holding up in the wake of comments from the U.S. pertaining to a Phase 1 trade deal recently, as well as the U.S. Federal Reserve's continued repo operations, which have recently been undersubscribed," MUFG analysts said.

-Sterling was also a beneficiary, rising 0.2% to $1.3106 GBP=D3.
-Against the euro, it was down 0.1% at 85.51 pence - concerns that Britain is headed for a disruptive "hard Brexit" at the end of 2020 have hurt the pound since mid-December.
+Against the euro, the pound recovered earlier losses and was last up 0.2% at 85.24 pence.
+Concerns that Britain is headed for a disruptive "hard Brexit" at the end of 2020 had been hurting the pound since mid-December.

-China's yuan strengthened, holding below the key level of 7 per dollar.
-In the offshore market, the Chinese currency rose to 6.9752 CNH=EBS, its highest since Dec.
+China's yuan strengthened to touch 6.9752 CNH=EBS in the offshore market, its highest since Dec.
 13.

 Marshall Gittler, chief strategist at ACLS Global, said it was noticeable how little currencies had moved during 2019, with very low volatility and narrow trading ranges, which he put down to "economic and monetary policy convergence".